entigolabs/platform-apis/docs/docs/guides/create-or-patch-a-module-template.md

 - **Merge Behavior:** You only need to define the fields you wish to override in the spec.
 - **Inheritance:** Fields not specified in your local template will inherit values from the upstream (Organization or Entigo) template.

 ## 3.2.
-Creating New Modules
+Creating New Module Templates
-To introduce a custom module that does not exist in the standard library, create a Module Template with a unique name.
+To introduce a custom module template that does not exist in the standard library, create a Module Template with a unique name.

 # 4. Standard Library (Predefined Templates)
 The following modules are currently available in the Entigo workspace: